OpenImageDebugger/OpenImageDebugger/README.md

 ## Using plugin

-When GDB hits a breakpoint, the Open Image Debugger window will be opened.
+When the debugger hits a breakpoint, the Open Image Debugger window will be opened.
 You only need to type the name of the buffer to be watched in the "add symbols" input, and press `<enter>`.

-Alternatively, you can also invoke the Open Image Debugger window directly from GDB with the following command:

-    plot variable_name

 ### <img src="doc/auto-contrast.svg" width="20"/> Auto-contrast and manual contrast